As guitar players, we’re always on the never-ending quest for better tone.

 While no pickup model is solely designed for a particular style of music…there are certain pickups that “generally” work better with certain tones.

-And as I’m sure noticed from what we covered so far, the biggest factor affecting tone is output level:
+And as I’m sure you already noticed from what we covered so far, the biggest factor affecting tone is output level:

 - Higher outputs work better for heavy distorted sounds.